Frances Hamilton Psychotherapy; Counselling & Supervision UKCP;MBACP

 |Face to face counselling:||Yes|

-I offer daytime and evening appointments.
+I offer daytime and early evening appointments.
 I will respond to any enquiry within 24 hours.
 A brief initial telephone discussion can be arranged.

 Types of client